PSS-Tools-Development/pss-fleet-data-client/CONTRIBUTING.md

 # Setup your development environment
 This project makes use of [rye](https://rye.astral.sh/) for package dependency management and [Make](https://www.gnu.org/software/make/) for some CLI command shortcuts.
 If you're developing on Windows, it's recommended to install [Windows Subsystem for Linux (WSL 2)](https://learn.microsoft.com/en-us/windows/wsl/install).

-The following steps assume that a recent version of Python is already installed on your system.
-If not, [download and install Python](https://www.python.org/downloads/).
+An installation of Python is not required, **rye** will handle this.

 ## Windows
 - Install [chocolatey](https://chocolatey.org/install) (a package manager).